Slideshow776/Sandbox-1/README.md

    - **What menus, screens, or overlays will there be?**

-     - A splash screen, displaying the game developer logo
+     - A splash screen, displaying the game developer's logo
      - A main menu screen
      - An options screen
      - A level select screen
      - Level screens

-     The level screens will have overlays with their, respective options, for game start, over and end.
+     The level screens will have overlays with their, respective options, for game start, over, and end.

    - **How does the player interact with the game at the software level?**